The Royal Regiment of Canadian Artillery

 During the Last Hundred Days, the Allies were on the offensive to defeat Germany and end the war.
 Canadian Gunners operated field, horse-artillery and anti-aircraft guns.
-The war ended with the defeat of Germany and the Armistice Agreement on 11 November 1918.
+The fighting stopped with the defeat of Germany and the Armistice of 11 November 1918.

 Two Canadian field batteries served in the North Russia Intervention (1918-1919).
 Canada also placed Garrison Artillery on the Island of St. Lucia in the British West Indies (1915-1919).

 The Inter-War Years 1919-1939

 Canada's Permanent Force shrunk during the interwar period.
 The Permanent Force represented the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.

 The Reserve Army was small but active during the interwar period.
 The Royal Regiment started the process of going mechanized.
 The 3rd Medium Battery, RCA, was the first unit mechanized, receiving four 6-wheeled Leyland tractors in 1929.

 During the 1920s and 1930s, the RCHA musical horse drive was famous.
 Four 6-horse teams, with their guns and limbers, galloped through a maze of patterns.
 Major-General J. H. Roberts led the last musical horse drive in Winnipeg in 1933.

 Defence spending increased during the 1930s, but not at a rapid pace.
 It was not until the late 1930s that Canada started to rearm.